nategreco/CarND-Vehicle-Detection/writeup/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 The function [get_hog_features()](../vehicle_detect_processor.py#L139) was called by both [extract_features()](../vehicle_detect_processor.py#L167) during training and [find_cars()](../vehicle_detect_processor.py#L525) during prediction.
 The function was used un-modified from the course lessons and utilized the HOG module in skimage.feature.

+The training data consisted of 17,767 64x64 .png images, classified into two categories, 'vehicle' and 'non-vehicle'.
+Examples of from the training set are shown below.

+Vehicles:

+![Vehicles][image1]

+Non-vehicles:

+![Non-vehicles][image2]

 #### 2. Explain how you settled on your final choice of HOG parameters.